ForceANatur/restoration-mod-fans_addons/README.md

 Marshal Shield has been buffed.

-Captains are a lot more meaner on Death Sentence Pro Job.
+Captain spawns are a lot more meaner on Death Sentence Pro Job.

 A secret 6th captain only available with Everlasting Season/April 1st.

+Vanilla units have bravo units.
+Assets borrowed from new coppers again.

 # Mutators:

-Ludicrous Mode: Enemies drop one less ammo pickup.

 Warthogs: All types of bulldozers have a chance to spawn a flamethrower weilding Warthog.